cgwalters/hackmd/fcos-live-pxe.md

 - Ignition can create-or-reuse for a partition
 - Mix tradeoffs
 - ➕ e.g. don't need to re-pull containers
+- ➕ unused files can be paged out
 - ➖ Turning off/on again may not fix it
-- tar up /var and move it somewhere else
+- Keep Ignition config, tar up /var and move it somewhere else

 ### RHCOS and OpenShift

-- Live PXE not shipped by RHCOS (yet)
+- Live image not shipped by RHCOS (yet)
 - No plans to use in OpenShift 4 yet (but maybe)
 - Would need machine-config-operator awareness